mattermost/docs/source/install/install-nginx.rst

 After accepting the procedure, ``apt`` will install NGINX and any required dependencies to your server.

 3. After installing it, you already have everything you need.
 You can point your browser to your server IP address.
-You should see the default Nginx landing page:
+You should see the default NGINX landing page:

   ..figure:: ../images/install_nginx_welcome.png